bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 True if a connection has been made.

+**self.user_string**

+This is initially an empty string, but can be set by your code to any string you like.

 **self.stopped**

 This is an asyncio.Event object, which is set when asyncrun is finished.